Preschool Jungle Lesson Plans for Kindergarten & Pre K

 - What types of things might you find in a jungle? (eg. Things like water falls, rivers, lakes for the animals to have drinking water)

 - What type of plants, trees and grass might you find in the jungle? (eg. Palm trees, coconut trees, banana trees, mango trees, pineapples)

-- Provide colorful books and photos of the jungle using real life images of jungle related plants, animals, fruits, water falls, rivers, jungle people etc.
+- Provide colorful books and photos of the jungle using real life images of jungle related plants, wild animals, fruits, water falls, rivers, jungle people etc.

 - You can then talk the opportunity during circle time or small group to have the preschool children explain what they see in the colorful photos of the jungle.

 - Discuss the pictures and things in the pictures with the kids to encourage social skills and observations etc.